jon-weareocta/LinkedIn-Connection-Manager/README.md

 - **Profile Link Collection**: Easily add and manage LinkedIn profile URLs.
 - **Automated Connection Harvesting**: Collect connections from specified profiles with customizable limits.
-- **Customizable Message Templates**: Create and save message templates for various networking scenarios.
+- **Customizable Message Templates**: Create and save up to five message templates for various networking scenarios.
-- **Bulk Messaging**: Send personalized messages to collected connections automatically.
+- **Bulk Messaging**: Send personalized messages to collected connections automatically with random template selection.
 - **CSV Export**: Download collected connection data for external use or analysis.
 - **Process Control**: Pause, resume, or stop the collection and messaging processes at any time.
 - **Retry Mechanism**: Configurable retry attempts for failed operations.
 - **Status Logging**: Real-time status updates and detailed logging for all operations.
+- **Configurable Settings**: Fine-tune collection and messaging parameters to optimize performance and avoid detection.

 ## Installation